-Weather has a direct impact on Cervus' customers' earnings, particularly in the agricultural and construction sectors, which in turn affects their need and ability to purchase equipment from Cervus.
-The commercial and industrial equipment businesses are not as cyclical during the year as the agricultural business but can fluctuate based on market factors beyond our control.
+Weather has a direct impact on Cervus' customers' earnings, particularly in the agricultural sector, which in turn affects their need and ability to purchase equipment from Cervus.
+The transportation and construction and industrial sectors are not as cyclical when compared to the agricultural business on an annual basis, but can fluctuate based on market factors beyond our control.